NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

     source_vol: str,                # Name of the source volume (required).
     source_svm: str,                # Name of the source SVM (required).
     flexcache_vol: str,             # Name of the FlexCache volume to be created (required).
-    flexcache_svm: str,             # Name of the SVM where the FlexCache volume will reside (required).
+    flexcache_svm: str = None,      # Name of the SVM where the FlexCache volume will reside (optional, defaults to config SVM).
-    cluster_name: str = None,       # Non-default cluster name, same credentials as the default credentials should be used.
+    cluster_name: str = None,       # Non-default cluster name, same credentials as the default credentials should be used (optional).
     flexcache_size: str = None,     # Size of the FlexCache volume.
 Format: '1024MB', '100GB', '10TB', etc. (optional).
-Default value is 10% of the origin volume size or 1GB per constituent, whichever is greater.
+Default is 10% of the source volume size or 1GB per constituent, whichever is greater.
     junction: str = None,           # Custom junction path for the FlexCache volume to be exported at.
 If not specified, junction path will be: ("/"+FlexCache Volume Name).
+    export_policy: str = "default", # NFS export policy to use for the FlexCache volume (default: 'default').
+    mountpoint: str = None,         # Local mountpoint to mount the FlexCache volume after creation.
+If not specified, the volume will not be mounted locally.
+On Linux hosts, must be run as root if specified.
+    readonly: bool = False,         # Mount the FlexCache volume as read-only if True.
     print_output: bool = False      # Denotes whether or not to print messages to the console during execution.
 ):
 ```